JC3009/CITS3403-Project/README.md

 3. a brief summary of the architecture of the application.

 4. instructions for how to launch the application.
+  - Ensure terminal is in CITS3403-Project/Website directory
+  - Ensure that FLASK_APP environment variable is set to webserver.py
+  - Ensure that TRADIE_SECRET_KEY environment variable is set to the secret key
+  - execute flask run

 5. instructions for how to run the tests for the application.